ev0x/mod-training/all-team-members/communication.md

 * Communicate with users in a cool, calm and collected tone
 * Remain professional at all times no matter how angry you become
-* Start off with a right attitude, if you are feeling drained take a break
+* Start off with the right attitude, if you are feeling drained take a break
 * Remember, give users quick, respectful messages that are to the point, honest, and well formulated
 * Always provide a reason for any action taken towards a user
 * Never use hateful language or do anything to instigate, provoke, or antagonize a user